-Around 4.5million travellers come through Ibiza airport each year, with around 50,000 a day on weekends in summer – no wonder they’re extending the terminal as I type!
-If you’re after a holiday full of sun and fun then of course summer is for you, but I prefer the tail-end of the season, when the weather is still great and everything is still open for business without the hectic pace.
+Around 4.5million travellers pass through Ibiza airport each year, with around 50,000 a day on weekends in summer – no wonder they keep extending the terminal!
+If you’re after a holiday full of sun and fun then of course summer is for you, but many prefer the tail-end of the season, when the weather is still great and everything is still open for business without the hectic pace.

-I also love the off-season, or more appropriately, the three off-seasons!
+And don't discount the off-season, or more appropriately, the three off-seasons!
 The island has so many facets that aren’t just about beaches and clubs and this is the time to discover them.
-You’ll find hotels are cheaper, direct flights, however, may be a bit of a problem, so be sure to check the prices and convenience of both before booking.
-You don’t want to book a long weekend, only to spend 10 hour traveling each way for connecting flights.
+You’ll find hotels are cheaper, although direct flights can be a bit of a problem, so be sure to check the prices and convenience of both before booking.
+You don’t want to book a long weekend, only to spend hours traveling each way for connecting flights.

 Spring – The prettiest scenery and fun festivals

 Ibiza undergoes a beautiful transformation in spring as the island sheds her winter skin to show off the rich, vibrant colours of the landscape; many of the restaurants and hotels come out of hibernation to show off their seasonal makeovers from mid-to-late March - you’ll find great cheap deals at this time of year.